oliverpavletic/lingua-flow/WORK.md

 ### Work

 TODOS:
+- get the existing logic working as a FastAPI app running with a single endpoint
+- get the front end running

 - have a clear template of what you actually want the workflow to look like
 - better prompt engineering